-Shared Experience – Experience must be shared to the extent that no team member is left without a mental concept of what the other team members are experiencing in their “self” sphere.
-A good example of not sharing experience is the leader ordering a team-building ropes course but standing on the sidelines while the team does the course.
+Experience must be shared to the extent that no team member is left without a mental concept of what the other team members are experiencing in their “self” sphere.
+A good example of not sharing the experience is the leader ordering a team-building ropes course but standing on the sidelines while the team does the course.
 How can we understand our teammates if we don’t share experiences with them?
-I see this as a big challenge for remote team mates, especially for international organizations.
+I see this as a big challenge for remote teammates, especially for international organizations.
 We must always look for ways to share experience and develop trust.

-Shared Risk – This is similar to shared experience, except that most every day team experiences do not involve much risk.
+This is similar to shared experience, except that most everyday team experiences do not involve many risks.
 However, where there is risk, whether physical, emotional or financial, then the team should share it equally.
 A SEAL officer jumps off the ramp into the night along with his men.
 He would not have the respect and trust of his men if he avoided the risky endeavors while tasking the team to charge forward into these same endeavors.
 Is this an issue on your team?
 Do others take all the credit while you take all the risk?

-Service – We know from lesson 2 that service is a key discipline of a warrior and thus a leader.
-Service is a mindset and occurs when we develop our personal kokoro and connect with our heart-mind.
-We then develop a habit of putting our eyes on our teammates before ourselves and an attitude of service to the team.
+Service is not just a leadership theory, but a key discipline of an authentic leader.
+Service is a mindset and occurs when we develop our heart-mind.
+We then develop a habit of putting our teammates and team mission before our own needs.
 Always be asking yourself how you can make your teammate’s job easier, how can you help them grow and thrive?

-Supportive Following – This is closely related to service but applied to the role of follower.
-How can you, as a follower or team member, make the leader’s job look like a cake walk?
+This is closely related to service but applied to the role of follower.
+How can you, as a team member, make the leader’s job easier?
+How can you help her improve her life?
 The best teams I have led have also been the easiest to lead.
 The team members were all looking for ways to make my job easier.
 I did not have to task them with many things I would have expected because they were anticipating these things in advance and getting them done.
-It is a beautiful thing to experience this level of teamwork.